Categories |

 Automaticity and Repetition

 At point A in the above illustration, the skill or task requires a lot of effort and focus.
 At point B, after some repetition and practice, it becomes easier–although some concentration is still required.
-By point C, the activity has become automatic and can be preformed without thinking or conscious effort.
+By point C, the activity has become automatic and can be performed without thinking or conscious effort.

 With repetition and practice, children achieve automaticity with all kinds of activities–pouring, painting, swinging on their own, walking, writing, and maybe even surfing.